Video-Miner/Releases/Readme_Windows.md

 #  UPDATING TO A NEW RELEASE

-To update to a new release, run VideoMiner.msi and select uninstall.
-Once uninstalled, run VideoMiner.msi once more and reinstall Video Miner.
+1. Click the ```Stop Video Miner Pool``` shortcut in the start menu.

+2. Run VideoMiner.msi as Admin and install Video Miner.
 This will download the newest release.